Jeremy Durham: Sexual harassment and expulsion

 Since the AG report, House Democrats had called for Durham's expulsion.
 Republicans joined in after learning he could still draw his pension even though he would not be in office for the next legislative session.
 An expulsion would prevent his pension from vesting.
 Governor Bill Haslam called an extraordinary session of the General Assembly to convene in September 2016.
 This session was to address DUI laws that would cost the state $60 million in federal funding if the state was not in compliance by October 1.
 The expulsion of Durham was not included in the proclamation as Haslam said it was not the role of the administration to decide.
 Speaker Beth Harwell commented that she would push for an expulsion motion during the session.
 Durham's attorney raised concerns over the constitutionality of an expulsion motion in an extraordinary session as it was outside the scope of the Governor's call.
 However, the Speaker and the House Clerk's office stated that an expulsion motion is procedural instead of legislative and that there is also precedent for the House passing Resolutions during an extraordinary session.
 Republican Caucus Chairman Glen Casada pointed to the 1866 extraordinary session where the General Assembly expelled six members following the ratification of the Fourteenth Amendment.
 The expelled Members in 1866 were intentionally absent from the session in an attempt to stop the ratification through the lack of quorum.

 On the second day of the extraordinary session, Representative Susan Lynn made the motion to expel Durham during the unfinished business portion of the agenda.
 Durham spoke from the well defending himself and criticized the lack of due process during the procedures.
 He also answered some questions from other Representatives during the debate before eventually leaving the Capitol abruptly.
 A motion was made to force Durham to return to the Chambers to continue answering questions; however that motion failed.
 Durham was then expelled from the Tennessee House of Representatives on September 13, 2016 with a vote of 70-2-16.
 Most of the sixteen abstaining voters sided with Durham's criticism over the lack of due process.

 Personal life

 Durham works as a small business attorney in Franklin, Tennessee.
 He is married to Dr. Jessica Durham, an optometrist.
 They reside in Franklin, Tennessee.
 Durham has attention deficit hyperactivity disorder and has taken Adderall intermittently since 2009 to treat it.

-2022 arrest
+Legal issues

-On the evening October 22, 2022, Durham was charged with driving under the influence, along with resisting arrest and possession of marijuana, after he crashed at an intersection in Downtown Nashville.
+On the evening of October 22, 2022, Durham was charged with driving under the influence, along with resisting arrest and possession of marijuana, after he crashed at an intersection in Downtown Nashville.

-2025 Trial

 In May 2025, Jeremy Durham was found guilty of driving under the influence (DUI), Felony Reckless Endangerment, resisting arrest, and unlawful possession of drug paraphernalia, stemming from a 2023 arrest in Nashville, Tennessee.
 The charges were related to an incident in which Durham struck a parked vehicle and resisted the responding officer.
 The case drew public attention due to Durham's prior expulsion from the Tennessee House of Representatives in 2016.